-Campus Ministry at Northwestern College exists to send students into the world as those rooted, built up, and established in Christ in order to live for Christ and for the sake of the world.
-Colossians 2:6-7.
+Campus Ministry at Northwestern College exists to send students into the world as those rooted, built up, and established in Christ for God's glory and for the sake of the world. (based on Colossians 2:6-).

 A Christian liberal arts experience seeks to be a holistic experience, shaping outlook, values, attitudes, and behavior that seeks the good of another before oneself.
 The Christian faith is the center upon which NWC frames and lives its life in community.
-Campus Ministry supports this specifically.
-Stop by and investigate the opportunities and resources available for your growth at Northwestern.
+Campus Ministry seeks to support and live into this.
+Stop by and ask about the opportunities and resources available for your growth at Northwestern.

-CHRISTIAN FORMATION OPPORTUNITIES
+CHRISTIAN FORMATION (CF) OPPORTUNITIES